lithops-cloud/lithops/runtime/README.md

     In order to use a self-built docker image as a runtime for PyWren, you have to login to your [Docker Hub account](https://hub.docker.com) and ensure that the image is **public**.

+2. **Use an already built runtime from a public repository**

     Maybe someone already built a Docker image with all the packages you need, and put it in a public repository.
     In this case you can use that Docker image and avoid the building process.

-2. **Use an already built runtime from a public repository**

-    To create a PyWren runtime based on already built Docker image, execute the following command which will create all the necessary information to use the runtime with your PyWren.
+    To create a PyWren runtime based on already built Docker image, execute the following command that will create all the necessary information to use the runtime with your PyWren.

         $ pywren-runtime create docker_username/runtimename:tag

     For example, you can use an already created runtime based on Python 3.5 and with the *matplotlib* and *nltk* libraries by running:

-        $ pywren-runtime create jsampe/pw-mpl-nltk:3.5
+        $ pywren-runtime create jsampe/pywren-conda:3.5

     Once finished, you can use the runtime in your PyWren code:

     ```python
     import pywren_ibm_cloud as pywren

-    def my_function(x):
-        return x + 7

-    pw = pywren.ibm_cf_executor(runtime='jsampe/pw-mpl-nltk:3.5')
+    pw = pywren.ibm_cf_executor(runtime='jsampe/pywren-conda:3.5')
-    pw.call_async(my_function, 3)
-    result = pw.get_result()
     ```

+## Runtime Management

+1. **Update an existing runtime**

-If you are a developer, and you modified the PyWeen source code, you need to deploy the changes before executing PyWren.
+    If you are a developer, and modified the PyWeen source code, you need to deploy the changes before executing PyWren.

-3. **Update an existing runtime**

     You can update default runtime by: